KAMAL20201/KAMAL20201/README.md

-- 👋 Hi, I’m @KAMAL20201
+- 👋 Hi, I’m KAMAL
-- 👀 I’m interested in coding cpp  and Web Development
+- 👀 I’m interested in Java and Front End Development and DSA
-- 🌱 I’m currently learning Web Development and DSA
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Mail me on ks708570@gmail.com

 <!---